 What is a private label product?

-product is simply a product carrying a retail company’s brand name but is manufactured by a third-party.
+A private label product is simply a product carrying a retail company’s brand name but is manufactured by a third-party.
 Everything about the product – from the concept, what materials or ingredients are used, design, to packaging – is specified by the retailer company who, then, pays a private label product manufacturer to produce and deliver the product to the store.

-other brands or white label goods (other brands that a company rebrands as its own), creating a private label brand gives a company a greater profit margin as it can better manage the upfront costs of manufacturing and shipping, have better quality control, and charge more for the product.
+Compared to reselling other brands or white label goods (other brands that a company rebrands as its own), creating a private label brand gives a company a greater profit margin as it can better manage the upfront costs of manufacturing and shipping, have better quality control, and charge more for the product.

 How to private label a product